-Approximately 919,200 domestic, agricultural, commercial, and business properties in Northern Ireland are connected to the public water supply - this equates to around 99.9% of the total population.
-This entailed supplying an average of about 606.5million litres of high-quality drinking water to customers every day during 2023/24.
+Approximately 927,139 domestic, agricultural, commercial, and business properties in Northern Ireland are connected to the public water supply - this equates to around 99.9% of the total population.
+This entailed supplying an average of about 603.74million litres of high quality drinking water to customers every day during 2024/25.
 For this, NI Water utilised 39 sources that include upland Impounding Reservoirs, Boreholes, Rivers, and Loughs.

-NI Water has a legislative requirement to produce a Water Resource Management Plan and a Drought Plan as part of its forward planning process.
-The Water & Sewerage Services Act (Northern Ireland) 2016 permitted NI Water to combine these two plans into the Water Resource and Supply Resilience Plan (WR & SR Plan).
-The next iteration of the WR & SR Plan is currently at draft stage and has been issued for consultation.
+NI Water has a legislative requirement to produce a Water Resource Management Plan (WRMP) and a Drought Plan as part of its forward planning process.
+The Water & Sewerage Services Act (Northern Ireland) 2016 permitted NI Water to combine these two plans into the Water Resource and Supply Resilience Plan (WR&SR Plan).
+The latest version of the WR&SR Plan was published in April 2025.